mobdk/ProcessFinder/README.md

 # ProcessFinder
-Find process and startup arguments with syscalls only
+Find process and startup arguments with syscalls only, as an example we are looking for svchost.exe with startup arguments ClipboardSvcGroup and cbdhsvc

 An example how to find running process and startup arguments with syscalls: